mbjenson/quadtree-collision-detection/README.md

 ## Quadtree-Accelerated Collision Detection

-#### Visualizes of how collision detection in 2D can be optimized using a quadtree.
+#### Visualizes of how collision detection in 2D can be optimized using a quadtree data structure.

 ### Contents
 1. [**Build**](#build)